GENI-NSF/geni-tools/doc/omni-design-notes.md

 calling GetVersion, and caching the result (including any error return).
 Note that Omni calls GetVersion twice when the user invokes GetVersion explicitly.

 ### `self.clients`
 A list of XMLRPC client objects, one per aggregate that the call should be run at.
 The entries are corrected to point to the right URL by `self._correctAPIVersion`.
-The veriable is filled in by self._getclients().
+The variable is filled in by `self._getclients()`.
 That method first calls `handler_utils._listaggregates` to get the right list of aggregates.
 Then an XMLRPC client is created for each.
 The client object is marked up with a nickname (using `handler_utils._lookupAggNick`) and a pretty string for printing out the contact.
 `self._getclients()` is called by each method.